 FALL 2022-23

 May 30 Pre-Registration Open for Fall

 August 15 Faculty resume work

 August 22 Registration and Advising Week

 August 25 New Student Orientation

 August 29 First Day of Classes / First day of Late Registration Penalty

 September 5 First Day of 50% drop course penalty - No new courses can be added

 September 12 First Day of 100% course drop penalty

 September 19 First day of WN grade

 October 31 Pre-Registration Open for Spring Semester

 November 06 Last day of Course Withdrawal (WN grade)

 December 1 Commemoration Day

 December 2-3 National Day

 December 10 Exam Begin

 December 19 Fall Break Commences

 Spring 2022-23

 January 2 Registration and Advising Week

 January 5 New Student Orientation

 January 9 First Day of Classes / First day of Late Registration Penalty

 January 16 First Day of 50% drop course penalty - No new courses can be added

 January 23 First Day of 100% course drop penalty

 January 30 First day of WN grade

 March 6 Pre-Registration Open for Summer 1

 March 19 Last day of Course Withdrawal (WN grade)

 March 27 Spring Break Commences

 April 3 Classes Resume

 April 29 Exams Begin

 May 7 End of Semester

-- / Summer 1 2022-23
+Summer 1 2022-23

 May 8-12 Registration and Advising Week

 May 15 First Day of Classes & First day of Late Registration Penalty

 May 22 First Day of 100% penalty - First day of WN grade

 June 11 Last day of WN grade

 June 20 Pre-Registration Open for Summer 2

 June 24 Exams Begin

 June 26 End of Summer 1 Session

 Summer 2 2022-23

 03-

 July 07 Registration and Advising Week

 July 10 First Day of Classes & First day of Late Registration Penalty

 July 17 First Day of 100% penalty - First day of WN grade

 Aug 06 Last day of WN grade

 Aug 19 Exams Begin

 Aug 20 End of Summer Session

+All Islamic Lu nar Hali days for the private sector will be fixed per the appouncement by the relevant Mi

-^{}All Islamic Lunar Holidays for the private sector will be fixed per the announcement by the relevant Ministry Always refer to www.cud.ac.ae for the latest Academic Calendar, as some dates are subject to change
+All Islamic Lunar Holidays for the private sector will be fixed per the announcement by the relevant Ministry Always refer to www.cud.ac.ae for the latest Academic Calendar, as some dates are subject to change

-^{} Ramadan lecture timing is from 09:00 am to 05:00 pm.
+Ramadan lecture timing is from 09:00 am to 05:00 pm.

-42. Academic Programs
+37. Academic Programs